QualiSystems/Ixia-IxNetworkController-Shell/README.md

 |ixia_ixnetwork_controller_offline_requirements.zip|Shell Python dependencies (for offline deployments only)|

 ## Importing and Configuring the Shell
-This section describes how to import the Ixia IxNetwork Controller 1G shell and configure and modify the shell’s devices.
+This section describes how to import the Ixia IxNetwork Controller 1G shell and configure and modify the shellâ€™s devices.

 ### Importing the shell into CloudShell

 **To import the shell into CloudShell:**
-  1. Make sure you have the shell’s zip package.
+  1. Make sure you have the shellâ€™s zip package.
 If not, download the shell from the [Quali Community's Integrations](https://community.quali.com/integrations) page.

   2. Backup your database.